eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 run at least two instances of the *ddsperf*\ tool and instruct one of them to endorse the role of a Publisher that sends a given amount of data (a sequence of octets) at a given rate.
 The other instances take the role of Subscriber applications.

-Please note that when your scenario involves only one subscriber, the UDP unicast mode is used.
+**Note:** When your scenario involves only one subscriber, the UDP unicast mode is used.
 If several subscriber instances are running, the multicast is automatically used.

 .. image:: /_static/gettingstarted-figures/4.4-1.png
    :align: center